-This sections will define future requirement for analysers for measuring particle number emissions, once their measurement becomes mandatory.
+This section will define future requirement for analysers for measuring particle number emissions, once their measurement becomes mandatory.

 The PN analyser shall consist of a pre-conditioning unit and a particle detector that counts with 50 per cent efficiency from approximately 23 nm.
 It is permissible that the particle detector also pre-conditions the aerosol.
 The sensitivity of the analysers to shocks, vibration, aging, variability in temperature and air pressure as well as electromagnetic interferences and other impacts related to vehicle and analyser operation shall be limited as far as possible and shall be clearly stated by the equipment manufacturer in its support material.
 The PN analyser shall only be used within its manufacturer's declared parameters of operation.

-Figure A5/1
+An example of a PN analyser setup is provided in Figure A5/1.

-Example of a PN analyser setup: Dotted lines depict optional parts.
+Figure A5/1 Example of a PN analyser setup: Dotted lines depict optional parts.
 EFM = Exhaust mass Flow Meter, d = inner diameter, PND = Particle Number Diluter.

 The PN analyser shall be connected to the sampling point via a sampling probe which extracts a sample from the centreline of the tailpipe tube.
-As specified in paragraph 3.5. of Annex 4, if particles are not diluted at the tailpipe, the sampling line shall be heated to a minimum temperature of 373 K ($100~^{\circ}$ C) until the point of first dilution of the PN analyser or the particle detector of the analyser.
+As specified in paragraph 3.5. of Annex 4, if particles are not diluted at the tailpipe, the sampling line shall be heated to a minimum temperature of 373 K (100 $^{\circ}$ C) until the point of first dilution of the PN analyser or the particle detector of the analyser.
 The residence time in the sampling line shall be less than 3 s.